instructor-ai/instructor/docs/concepts/multimodal.md

 ```

 The `Image` class takes care of the necessary conversions and formatting, ensuring that your code remains clean and provider-agnostic.
 This flexibility is particularly valuable when you're experimenting with different models or when you need to switch providers based on specific project requirements.

-By leveraging Instructor's multimodal capabilities, you can focus on building your application logic without worrying about the intricacies of each provider's image handling format.
-This not only saves development time but also makes your code more maintainable and adaptable to future changes in AI provider APIs.